Short-term opportunities and risks

 - Regular training for employees

 BASF relies on a number of IT systems.
 Their nonavailability, violation of confidentiality or the manipulation of data in critical IT systems and applications can all have a direct impact on production and logistics processes.
+The threat environment has changed in recent years, as attackers have become better organized, use more sophisticated tools, and have far more resources available.
 If data are lost or manipulated, this can, for example, negatively affect process safety and the accuracy of our ﬁnancial reporting.
-Unauthorized access to sensitive data, such as personnel records, competition-related information or research results, can result in legal liability consequences or jeopardize our competitive position, in addition to the loss of reputation associated with this.
+Unauthorized access to sensitive data, such as personnel records, competition-related information or research results, can result in legal consequences or jeopardize our competitive position.
+This would also be accompanied by the associated loss of reputation.

-To minimize such risks, BASF has global procedures and systems in place to ensure IT security.
-These include stable and redundantly designed IT systems, backup processes, virus and access protection, encryption systems, and integrated, Group-wide standardized IT infrastructure and applications.
-The systems used for information security are continuously tested and updated.
+To minimize such risks, BASF has implemented globally applicable processes and systems to ensure IT security, such as stable and redundantly designed IT systems, backup processes, virus and access protection and encryption systems as well as integrated, Group-wide standardized IT infrastructure and applications.
+The systems used for information security are constantly tested, continuously updated, and expanded if necessary.
 In addition, our employees receive regular training on information and data protection.
-IT-related risk management is conducted using uniform regulations for organization and application, as well as an internal control system based on these regulations.
+IT-related risk management is conducted using Group-wide regulations for organization and application, as well as an internal control system based on these regulations.

 Litigation and claims

+We constantly monitor current and potential legal disputes and proceedings, and regularly report on these to the Board of Executive Directors and Supervisory Board.
 In order to assess the risks from current legal disputes and proceedings and any potential need to recognize provisions, we prepare our own analysis and assessment of the circumstances and claims considered.
-In addition, in individual cases, we consider the results of comparable proceedings and independent legal opinions.
-Furthermore, we make assumptions regarding the probability of occurrence and the range of potential claims.
-The actual costs can deviate from these estimates.
+In addition, in individual cases, we consider the results of comparable proceedings and, if needed, independent legal opinions.
+Risk assessment is particularly based on estimates as to the probability of occurrence and the range of possible claims.
+These estimates are the result of close cooperation between the affected operating and functional units together with the Legal and Finance departments.
+If sufficient probability is identified, a provision is recognized accordingly for each dispute.
+Should a provision be unnecessary, general risk management continues to assess whether these litigations nevertheless present a risk for the EBIT of the BASF Group.